-The Family Nurse Partnership programme is delivered by local FNP teams in some 80 areas across England.
+The Family Nurse Partnership programme is delivered by local FNP teams in almost 60 areas across England.
 Each local team is made up of specially trained Family Nurse Supervisors, Family Nurses, and Quality Support Officers.

 Like Supervisors, Family Nurses are experienced, qualified nurses who undergo extensive additional training.
 Family Nurses visit their Clients at home, following the FNP visit guidelines and use the programme theories, their own learning, professional knowledge and judgement to work with each individual family.
 They typically carry a maximum caseload of 25 clients.

 Quality Support Officers are responsible for a wide range of administrative and data management functions.
 They work with the Supervisor to ensure all client data it is up to date, and that relevant reports are compiled on time.
 Quality Support Officers also create and manage resources and work directly with a range of FNP stakeholders.

 To find out more about working for FNP, please visit NHS vacancies - www.jobs.nhs.uk